 The Online Track is designed to provide flexibility to busy working professionals while letting students stay fully engaged with faculty and their classmates.
 Classes are primarily delivered in an asynchronous environment using a combination of tools such as recorded presentations, discussion forums, and interactive case studies to let students learn according to their own schedule.
 However, select synchronous elements including online discussion sessions (all recorded so students can review them on their own schedule) and virtual office hours are also incorporated into each course.

-The application deadline for Fall 2015 admission is June 30; the deadline for Spring 2016 admission is November 15.
+The application deadline for Spring 2016 admission is November 15; the deadline for Summer 2016 is March 31.
 All application documents must be received by the deadline.

 The main criteria for admission include: undergraduate GPA; GMAT or GRE score; work experience; TOEFL (for international students); essays; and recommendations.